prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 After these steps, proceed to a fresh **kube-prometheus-stack** installation and make sure the current release of **kube-prometheus-stack** matching the `volumeClaimTemplate` values in the `values.yaml`.

-The binding is done via metching a specific amount of storage requested and with certain access modes.
+The binding is done via matching a specific amount of storage requested and with certain access modes.

 For example, if you had storage specified as this with **prometheus-operator**: